syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/Chart-types/stack-column.md

 ## Stacking group

-You can use the [`stackingGroup`](../../api/chart/series/#stackinggroup-string) property to group the stacked columns and 100% stacked columns.
+To group the stacked columns, the [`stackingGroup`](../../api/chart3d/series3DModel/#stackinggroup) property can be used.
 Columns with same group name are stacked on top of each other.

 {% if page.publishingplatform == "typescript" %}